fwmechanic/file-collection-searcher/README.md

 # Approach & Features

   * Search based only on filename content; a sidecar metadata database is not present.
   * Provides only Read (R in CRUD) services against the collection.
+Collection dir trees are readonly.
-  * Uses nginx + [fcgiwrap]( https://www.nginx.com/resources/wiki/start/topics/examples/fcgiwrap/) to front the Perl-CGI script and serve all media artifacts.
+  * Uses nginx + [fcgiwrap](https://www.nginx.com/resources/wiki/start/topics/examples/fcgiwrap/) ([github](https://github.com/gnosek/fcgiwrap)) to front the Perl-CGI script and serve all media artifacts.
   * Transforms user query parameter(s) into a Perl regex which is compared against each candidate filename in a (cached) list of filenames (output of `find` command) across multiple disjoint directory trees.
   * Uses `inotifywait` daemon output (file touching) to determine whether the cached list of filenames remains valid (else a find scan is performed to update the cache before searching).
   * Presents output in descending copyright-year order, sorted alphabetically within year, with different formats of the same title coalesced to save UI space.
+  * New in 22.07: on-demand zip-file creation & downloading of entire MP3 albums!
+Only core Perl modules used (requires no optional/nondefault nginx modules).

 # Missing Features